 Give the site a good read I’m sure you will enjoy it.
 Also, next weekend is WordCamp Montreal 2010.
 It is going to be a blast.

 Quite often lately I get comments that get always mark as spam and e-mails asking permission to exchange links.
 Generally, the best approach is to write great content and you will get linked to.
 If you like content from CEFM.ca than link to it.
 Just remember all my content is protected by the Creative Commons license, except the portfolio which is not creative commons.

 I do approve and show all trackbacks to good articles that link me.
 I also generally check the sources in the logs of sites that refer traffic to me.
 Currently wordpress.org and saintjohnshawn.com are the biggest referrers.
 My most popular posts are my 2008 Saint John Idol photos and the NB Sports Sites List.

-One of the best things of my website and what WordPress is capable of is the Gallery and the tagging.
+One of the best things about my website and what WordPress is capable of is the Gallery and the tagging.
 I used to use Gallery2 which was like fighting for the limited benefit.
-WordPress allows it being so much cleaner.
-Since a lot is not is not documented well I am going to post my experiences here.
+WordPress allows it to be so much cleaner.
+Since a lot is not documented well I am going to post my experiences here.
 The most important part of the was the plug-in Matt’s Community Tags plugin.
-However I had to make extensive changes to some of the code to make it do what I want.
+However, I had to make extensive changes to some of the code to make it do what I want.
 In the interest of GPL and community here is a copy of my modified plug-in.